Isle Royale

-Isle Royale (/ˈrɔɪəl/, ROY-əl) is an island of the Great Lakes located in the northwest of Lake Superior and part of the U.S. state of Michigan.
-The island and the 450 surrounding smaller islands and waters make up Isle Royale National Park.
+Isle Royale (/ˈrɔɪəl/, ROY-əl; French: Île Royale; Ojibwe: Minong) is an island of the Great Lakes located in the northwest of Lake Superior and part of the U.S. state of Michigan.
+The island, 450 smaller islands, and the surrounding waters make up Isle Royale National Park.

-Isle Royale is 45 mi long and 9 mi wide, with an area of 206.73 sqmi, making it the fourth-largest lake island in the world.
+Isle Royale is 45 mi long and 9 mi wide, with an area of 206.73 sqmi, making it the fifth-largest lake island in the world.
 In addition, it is the largest natural island in Lake Superior, the second-largest island in the Great Lakes (after Manitoulin Island), the third-largest in the contiguous United States (after Long Island and Padre Island), the largest in the contiguous U.S. with no road link to the mainland, and the 33rd-largest island in the United States.

-Isle Royale is defined by the United States Census Bureau as Census Tract 9603 of Keweenaw County, Michigan (a county found in the state's Upper Peninsula).
+Isle Royale is defined by the United States Census Bureau as Census Tract 9603 of Keweenaw County, Michigan.
 As of the 2000 census there was no permanent population on Isle Royale.
 After the island was made a national park, some existing residents were allowed to stay, and a few leases are still in effect.

 Geography

 In 1875, Isle Royale was set off from Keweenaw County, as a separate county, Isle Royale County.
 In 1897, the county was dissolved, and the island was reincorporated into Keweenaw County.
 The highest point on the island is Mount Desor at 1394 ft, or about 800 ft above lake level.

+Isle Royale was first established on April 3rd, 1940, by Franklin D. Roosevelt.
+It was authorized by Congress on March 3, 1931.

 Isle Royale is within about 15 mi from the shore of the Canadian province of Ontario (near the city of Thunder Bay), and adjacently, the state of Minnesota and is 56 mi from the Michigan shore, on the Keweenaw Peninsula, itself part of Upper Peninsula.
 There are no roads on the island, and wheeled vehicles or devices, other than wheelchairs, are not permitted.
 Rock Harbor has wheeled carts available to move personal belongings from the Rock Harbor marina to the cabins and hotel.
 Also, the National Park Service employs tractors and utility terrain vehicles to move items around the developed areas at Windigo, Rock Harbor, and Mott Island.

 Topsoil tends to be thin, which favors trees that have horizontal root patterns such as balsam fir, white spruce, and black spruce.